Orange-OpenSource/ouds-ios/OUDS/Core/OUDS/Sources/_OUDS.docc/GettingStarted.md

 To do that, add a new _package dependency_ to your _Xcode_ project by refering to it with `https://github.com/Orange-OpenSource/ouds-ios`.
 You are free to choose wether or not you want a branch or a specific tag, pick the solution you want.

+You can [refer to the wiki](https://github.com/Orange-OpenSource/ouds-ios/wiki/6-%E2%80%90-About-versions,-releases-and-builds) for more details about versions, releases and tags.

 ### Import the library you need

 You should use one (or several) of the following imports for your needs, which are basically _Swift Package_ products.